 From the late 1840s, at Kent House Academy, 23 Best Lane, Carrick offered day and evening classes to pupils in writing, history, geography, arithmetic, grammar and composition with his wife Christiana.
 Ladies were taught Square Hand and the Queen’s Italian Running Hand, whilst gentlemen were instructed in ‘a good bold mercantile hand’.1 Charles boasted that he could change ‘the most cramped and illegible scrawl to a beautiful, free, flowing style of writing’.2

 A creative and enterprising man, Carrick mosaiced furniture such as chess and inlaid loo tables, created family crests and mottos in black, white, coloured, gold and silver inks and wrote poetry to impress the illustrious members of Canterbury society.
 These activities were designed to supplement his teaching income and support his growing family.
-In 1851, he held an exhibition of his curiously inlaid loo tables, charging day visitors 6d.3 Two of these tables were displayed at the Great Exhibition.4 His clients included the Countess of Sefton, Sir William Somerville and Lady Cockburn.5 He also listed several illustrious churchmen as patrons of his work including the late Archbishop of Canterbury Archibald Campbell Tait.6
+In 1851, he held an exhibition of his curiously inlaid loo tables, charging day visitors 6d.3 Two of these tables were displayed at the Great Exhibition.4 His clients included the Countess of Sefton, Sir William Somerville and Lady Cockburn.5 He also listed several illustrious churchmen as patrons of his work including the late Archbishop of Canterbury Archibald Campbell Tait.6 Two of his marquetry pieces are held in the Beaney Collection and another at the Victoria and Albert Museum.7 A scrapbook including some of his extraordinary designs Flights of Fancy or Imaginary Scraps is held at The Fine Arts Museums of San Francisco.8

 In 1870, his poetry anthology Poems: serious, humorous, and satirical was published by Ginder of Canterbury and dedicated to Lord Athlumney, who was the member of parliament for Canterbury between 1854-1865.
 The collection contained 342 poems of which several were calculated to flatter the subscribers of his volume of which there were 266, including fellow Canterbury writer John Brent.
 He raised the salute of ‘Long live the Dean’ to Henry Alford, the Dean of Canterbury, and thanked God ‘for such a friend’ as the Bishop of Dover in poems dedicated to these men.
-He also wrote a tribute to Charles Dickens who had died earlier that year, in a show of erudition and good taste to his subscribers.7
+He also wrote a tribute to Charles Dickens who had died earlier that year, in a show of erudition and good taste to his subscribers.9

 Despite his enthusiastic dedication to poetry, Carrick’s verses are fairly lack-lustre - carefully constructed with bland clichés and over-used abstractions, pontificating on ‘glory’, ‘beauty’ and ‘delight’.
 His ‘Reflections on the Glorious Monuments of Canterbury Cathedral’ lacks specifics and could describe any cathedral setting as he hyperbolizes generalities of bravery and beauty.
-Yet despite the inauthenticity of his content, his choice of topics reveal the concerns of the day - ‘The Widow and Orphans’, ‘Dignified Hypocrisy’, ‘The Impenitent Thief’, ‘Glorious Songsters’, ‘Bad Conduct in Church’, ‘Small Boys of the Period’, ‘Street Brawlers’ and ‘Drunkards’.8
+Yet despite the inauthenticity of his content, his choice of topics reveal the concerns of the day - ‘The Widow and Orphans’, ‘Dignified Hypocrisy’, ‘The Impenitent Thief’, ‘Glorious Songsters’, ‘Bad Conduct in Church’, ‘Small Boys of the Period’, ‘Street Brawlers’ and ‘Drunkards’.10

 In his ‘Reflections in Thanington Churchyard’ one can imagine the dreamy poet resting in the graveyard with his notebook after a walk out from the city centre.